 Conclusions and Our Services

 Remember that presentation anxiety is a common experience, and most people feel at least a little nervous before speaking in public.
 The goal is not necessarily to eliminate all fear but to manage it in a way that allows you to deliver your presentation effectively.
 With practice, preparation, and a positive mindset, you can gradually build your confidence and reduce the impact of presentation anxiety.
 The presentation anxiety tips here and on the self-help page may be enough.
 Still, many people find it beneficial to work with a therapist who can design a specific and unique treatment course around your symptoms and the types of presentations you give.
-This is particularly important for severe presentation anxiety
+This is particularly important for severe presentation anxiety.
+If you also suffer from test-taking anxiety, I can help with both.

 If presentation anxiety severely affects your personal or professional life, or you want to speed up the process, I would be happy to talk to you about my services, both regular therapy, intensive therapy, or group therapy, so feel free to contact me any time.